Richard Donchian: Biography

+In 1950, Donchian created The Turtle Trading Rule, an efficient trend-following indicator, which evolved into the Donchian channel indicator, allowing traders to determine if a price movement was likely to continue in the same direction or change course.
+Three moving averages, upper and lower bands centered around a medium or median band, are typically included.
+The Donchian channel indicator may identify certain price breakouts in relation to its trading pattern, which allows it to produce trading signals.
+Additionally, such price channel can identify trends, highs and lows in the market, levels of support and resistance, market volatility, and breakouts.

 In 1960, Donchian was appointed Director of Commodity Research with Hayden Stone, where he commenced writing a weekly newsletter, Commodity Trend Timing, based on his 5-20 moving average method.
 His newsletter was very popular, reaching a weekly circulation of some 10,000 copies during the 19 years he published it.
 He wrote numerous articles which are considered industry classics, including Trend Following Methods in Commodity Price Analysis.
 Donchian would remain with Hayden Stone's various successors, including Shearson/American Express, and later joined Shearson Lehman Brothers, eventually becoming Vice President of the firm.
+While working at Shearson Lehman Brothers, Donchian developed the technical analysis and trend-following strategies that are the fundamental components of many traders' systems today.

 During his career he was a member of several exchanges, such as the New York Cotton Exchange, and several professional market associations, such as the New York Society of Security Analysts.

+Donchian died in 1993, aged of 87 in Fort Lauderdale, Florida.

 Many modern trend following systems, such as the Turtle Trading system, are based on his work.
-The Richard Davoud Donchian Foundation was established after his death in April 1993; its aim is to make improvements in children's health and to help its ultimate recipients become empowered to strengthen and build up their families and communities — passing onto others that which was given to them.
+The Richard Davoud Donchian Foundation was established after his death in April 1993; its aim is to make improvements in children's health and to help its ultimate recipients become empowered to strengthen and build up their families and communities – passing onto others that which was given to them.